 - Beginners in type design

 - Graphic or Web Designers transitioning to type design full-time or part-time

 - Typography aficionados that want to learn about type design

 Where can I buy How to create typefaces — from sketch to screen ?

-Order “How to create typefaces” from Amazon
+Purchase “How to create typefaces”

 I didn’t know what exactly to expect from this book when I purchased it; but if I’m being honest, part of me thought it’s going to be similar to typical online tutorials.
 I was wrong: while it’s an accessible read targeted at beginners, it’s packed with information and reads more like a manual for a Beginner Typography Course support rather than just a tutorial or extended article.